jon-lester/redux-typescript/README.md

 #### Type Safety

 An objective of this test app was to attempt to leverage TypeScript type-safety as far as possible.
-This turned out to be easier than expected - a link on the Redux site gives a huge headstart on setting up the types correctly: https://redux.js.org/recipes/usage-with-typescript
+This turned out to be easier than expected - [a page from the Redux documentation](https://redux.js.org/recipes/usage-with-typescript) gives a huge headstart on setting up the types correctly.

 However - I later found out that the guide is not the whole story - Redux provides various types to apply to its common structures such as `Action<TypeOfActionProperties>`, and `ActionCreator<TypeOfAction>`.
 I highly recommend reading Redux's `index.d.ts` file to see what's there.